michaelmandic/michaelmandic/README.md

 ## `/About Me`

 I’m **Michael Mandic**, a software engineering student @ *University of Belgrade, School of Electrical Engineering.*
-I'm passionate about computer science and full-stack development and I'm looking forward to exploring professional opportunities in tech.
+I'm passionate about computer science and full-stack development and I’m eager to contribute to real-world projects and gain industry experience.

 ## `/Skills`